-After the pre-hearing conference, the decision maker will transmit notices of attendance to any University employee or student whose attendance is requested at the hearing as a witness, at least ten (10) calendar days prior to the hearing.
+After the pre-hearing conference, the decision maker or the Office of Civil Rights and Title IX Compliance will transmit notices of attendance to any University employee or student whose attendance is requested at the hearing as a witness.
 The notice will advise the subject of the specified date and time of the hearing and advise the subject to contact the decision maker immediately if there is a material and unavoidable conflict.